colezmann/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18- `grep -i "^[a-z]" /etc/ssh/sshd_config`:
 					displays all lines of the file `/etc/ssh/sshd_config` starting with a letter.
-					_includes capital letters as well_
+					_includes capital letters as well_.

 19- `tr "A" "Z" | tr "c" "e"`:		replaces all characters `A` and `c` from input to `z` and `e` respectively.